The Families Programme

 A story by Angus Carers Centre

-The Families Programme provides events/activities, designed to offer short break and respite opportunities to families living in Angus, who are supporting a child(ren) with an additional or complex need.
-These events are planned for the whole Family to attend -parents, cared for children & siblings.
+The Families Programme provides regular activities & events designed to offer short break and respite opportunities to families living in Angus, who are supporting a child/children with additional or complex needs.
+These events are specifically planned for the whole family to attend.

 What The Families Programme did